Skate (upcoming video game): Pre-release

 In April 2025, Full Circle stated that Skate will not have an offline mode "in order to deliver on [the team's] vision of a skateboarding world".
 This decision was criticized by users and various news outlets, such as PC Gamer and Rock Paper Shotgun, who both compared Skate to the 2014 online-only racing game The Crew, which got its servers shut down in 2024, rendering the game unplayable.
-IGN rated the game a 4 out of 10, praising the game's mission system but criticizing the game's dialogue and art style.